xobx-cherif/snDIoT/README.md

                 ||     ||

-This work was performed at TII, in thisrepository you will find the sources and the dataset that have been used for the diffrent experiments.
+This work was performed at TII, in this repository you will find the sources and the dataset that have been used for the diffrent experiments.

 # Repository structure